-According to a study published in the Canadian Family Physician, the use of honey for clearing chest congestion in children resulted in mild side effects such as nervousness, insomnia, and hyperactivity in about 10% of the subjects.
-(7)(8)
+Studies also found honey to be effective as a cough suppressant.
+(5)(6) However, the use of honey for clearing chest congestion in children resulted in mild side effects such as nervousness, insomnia, and hyperactivity.

 Note: Giving honey to children below the age of 1 year must be avoided.
 Honey may be contaminated with botulism spores, which can cause poisoning in infants.

-Although there isn’t much scientific merit to this adjunct therapy, it enjoys considerable popularity among the lay community as a complementary home treatment for chest congestion.
+Although there isn’t much scientific merit to this adjunct therapy, it enjoys considerable anecdotal popularity.

-- Peel and thinly slice 2 onions and then steam the slices until they become tender.
+- Peel and thinly slice two onions and steam the slices until they become tender.

-- Use a clean kitchen towel to pat dry the excess moisture from the steamed onions.
+- Use a clean kitchen towel to pat the steamed onions dry to remove the excess moisture.